Professional 40

 The other harp held by the Trinity College is the Castle Otway harp.
 It is on display only when the Trinity College harp is away for some reason.

 Finally, we visited the Guinness Brewery, early one morning.
 They are the owners of the Downhill harp.
 The reason for the early hour was that the harp is in the public visitor's center, in a sealed glass case.
-Glaziers had to be hired to open the case, and we had to be done, and the harp sealed back into its case before the center opened to the public at 9:30 AM.
+Glaziers had to be hired to open the case, and we had to be done so the harp could be sealed back into its case before the center opened to the public at 9:30 AM.
 It was worth the effort, though.
-The harp has style, and there were things to be learned from it.
+The harp has great style, and there were many things to be learned from it.
 We thank Guinness for granting us this privilege, and hiring the glaziers, not to mention donating their regular staff time.

 The team of Ann and Charlie and myself, and on occasion my wife Penny, collected many pages of measurements and observations.
 We hope to publish all of this in a way that will make it available to anyone with an interest.